ovh/docs/pages/web_cloud/web_paas_powered_by_platform_sh/languages/go/languages-go/guide.en-us.md

 type: 'golang:1.21'
 ```

 ### Deprecated versions

 The following versions are deprecated.
 They're available, but they aren't receiving security updates from upstream and aren't guaranteed to work.
-They'll be removed in the future, so migrate to one of the [supported versions](#supported-versions).
+They will be removed in the future, so we advise you to migrate to one of the [supported versions](#supported-versions).

 - 1.19
 - 1.18
 - 1.17
 - 1.16
 - 1.15
 - 1.14
 - 1.13
 - 1.12
 - 1.11
 - 1.10
 - 1.9
 - 1.8

 ## Go modules